ChristopherGLewis/ZertoModule/README.md

     {"x-zerto-session":"527ffdec-4cb0-eb4c-2067-5488cba47134"}

 Both will prompt for a UserName/password.

+If you use Get-ZertoAuthToken, you will need to pass the returned variable to each call:

+    Get-ZertoLocalSite -ZertoToken $ztoken

 ### Basic usage
 Once you've authenticated, any call can be made using the ENV vars.